 In the petri dish I call my family two out of three aren’t quite so outrageously messy so I guess I can’t be doing everything wrong.
 And I do have a very creative child as a bonus.

 There is one thing I know for sure.
-As my kids grow up – and they certainly are doing that exceptionally well I realise that there are some battles that are just not worth waging.
+As my kids grow up – and they certainly are doing that quickly I realise that there are some battles that are just not worth waging.
 The battle of the mess and this kid is not one I am likely to win.

 Who knows, some day I may just miss the mess.